WolfGangS/sl_lua_types/README.md

    [here](https://github.com/WolfGangS/sl_lua_types/releases/latest)
 4. Extract and place those files somewhere memorable (`<user_dir>/.sl-luau/` for instance)
-5. Then Either globaly or in your project add the 2 files to the options with the following config
+5. Then Either globally or in your project add the 2 files to the options with the following config

    ```JSON